Kareem-AEz/TicketBounty/docs/inngest/GUIDES/PITFALLS_AND_TIPS.md

 ```

 **Real-World Example:**
+Based on common production incidents with email service providers:
-> "We sent 50,000 welcome emails in 2 minutes when a batch import succeeded.
-SendGrid blocked us for 24 hours." - SaaS founder
+> Example scenario: "We sent 50,000 welcome emails in 2 minutes when a batch import succeeded.
+SendGrid blocked us for 24 hours."

+This pattern commonly leads to:
+- Email service rate limit violations
+- Temporary or permanent API blocks
+- Customer communication failures

 ---